 Finally, excessive heat build up caused by prolonged activities could lead to possible headaches and fatigue buildup overtime, which could possibly impact performance quality negatively when trying to increase muscular endurance during swimming activities.

 Does The Skin Tan Quicker When You’re In Water Like A Swimming Pool Or The Ocean?

 The answer is that it depends on how long you are in the water and how strong the sun’s rays are.
 Generally, your skin will tan quicker when you’re in a swimming pool or ocean because of the reflection from the surface of the water.

 This reflection amplifies any direct exposure to UV radiation from the sun, which leads to more efficient tanning.
 However, this efficiency varies depending on the amount of time spent under UV radiation and whether you use sunscreen.

 If you use sunscreen while swimming or spending time in a body of water, then it can reduce your skin’s exposure to UV rays and limit its ability to tan quickly.

-On top of that, if you are only exposed secondarily to sunlight reflection off of water for a short period without protection (even as little as 30 minutes), that might not necessarily result in a more efficient tan than what could be achieved with longer periods of no sunscreen outside without being submerged in water.
+Plus, if you are only exposed secondarily to sunlight reflection from water for a short period without protection (even as little as 30 minutes), that might not necessarily result in a more efficient tan than what could be achieved with longer periods of no sunscreen outside without being submerged in water.